MJ636UoW/Task2_cyberSecurity_internship/README.md

 - I saw how attackers use spoofed domains and unverified headers to bypass email filters.
 - I practiced real phishing detection methods that can help in cyber awareness and security operations.

+If someone receives a suspected phishing email, they should never click on any links or attachments.
+Instead, the email should be reported to the IT or security team, marked as spam or phishing, and then safely deleted.
+Taking quick action helps protect both personal and organisational data.

 ---

 Tools I used